Priyabug/Virtual-Private-Network---IP-Tunneling-and-Routing/README.md

 <h1>Virtual Private Network - IP Tunneling and Routing</h1>

 <h2>Description</h2>

-A private network constructed on top of a public network, typically the Internet, is called a virtual private network, or VPN.
+• <b> A private network constructed on top of a public network, typically the Internet, is called a virtual private network, or VPN.
 Even though their communication may pass through a public network, computers inside a VPN can connect securely, exactly like if they were on a true private network that is physically isolated from the outside world.
 With the use of a VPN, staff members may safely access their company's intranet while on the go.
-Businesses can also use VPNs to extend their private networks domestically and internationally.
+Businesses can also use VPNs to extend their private networks domestically and internationally.</b>

-The goal of this lab implementation is to understand how a VPN operates.
+• <b> The goal of this lab implementation is to understand how a VPN operates.
 We concentrate on a particular kind of VPN (the most popular one), which is constructed on top of the transport layer.
-We are going to construct a basic VPN from the ground up.
+We are going to construct a basic VPN from the ground up.</b>
 <br />

 ![image](https://github.com/user-attachments/assets/6e2f1fb3-cbd2-46da-ac63-ee55d799403b)